-Thank you and congratulations to the eight speakers who are showcasing their research during this year's DYSS series.
-Click below to view the speakers for the 2020 year!
+Thank you and congratulations to the eight speakers who showcased their research during this year's DYSS series.
+Click below to view the speakers for the 2020 year and the 2020 DYSS winner!

 We welcome applications from students who are near completion of their doctorate (must be graduating by June 2021), and postdoctoral scholars, who have not yet accepted their first permanent positions.
 Eight scholars will be chosen by a committee of UW Chemical Engineering and Molecular Engineering and Sciences graduate students.